woohoolabs/zen/README.md

     protected function getEntryPoints(): array
     {
         return [
-            // Define all classes in a PSR-4 namespace as Entry Point Psr4NamespaceEntryPoint::singleton('WoohooLabs\Zen\Examples\Controller'),
+            // Define all classes in a PSR-4 namespace as Entry Points Psr4NamespaceEntryPoint::singleton('WoohooLabs\Zen\Examples\Controller'),

-            // Define all classes in a directory as Entry Point WildcardEntryPoint::singleton(__DIR__ . "/Controller"),
+            // Define all classes in a directory as Entry Points WildcardEntryPoint::singleton(__DIR__ . "/Controller"),

             // Define a class as Entry Point